Eraxty/Cracklab/readme.md

 ```bash
 pip install -r requirements.txt
 ```
-## Use of ai
+## Use of AI

-Ai was used in making iterative solver cuz i couldnt figure it out,even ai couldnt figure it out it took hours, Ai was also used in like small stuffs for making life easier like making dictionaries for words the the data and stuff like that
+AI was used while making the iterative solver because I couldn't figure it out, Even with AI, it took hours of testing and changing the approach before it finally worked.

+AI was also used for smaller things that made development easier, like generating word dictionaries, test data, and helping debug parts of the project.